Finiteness of partially hyperbolic attractors with one-dimensional center: Abstract

 We prove that the set of diffeomorphisms having at most finitely many attractors contains a dense and open subset of the space of $C^1$ partially hyperbolic diffeomorphisms with one-di\-men\-sio\-nal center.

-This is obtained thanks to a robust geometric property of partially hyperbolic laminations that we show to hold after perturbations of the dynamics.
+This is obtained thanks to a robust geometric property of the stable and unstable laminations that we show to hold after perturbations of the dynamics.
 This technique also allows to prove that $C^1$-generic diffeomorphisms far from homoclinic tangencies in dimension $3$ either have at most finitely many attractors, or satisfy Newhouse phenomenon.